example-apps/world_factbook/gdiaz/README.md

 To get the answers you'd like follow what the prompt asks and enter 1 2 3 or quit to exit

-Rspec tests are run typing:
+Rspec tests are run by typing:

 * rspec